 - A Clear, correct presentations to almost all problems; helpful audience participation including appropriate feedback and good questions. - B Correct presentations to most problems; active audience participation including questions and discussions. - C Correct presentations to easier problems, and reasonable attempts at other problems; responding in the audience when called on, posing questions when you are confused, and participating in discussions. - D Less than satisfactory work, but an apparent honest effort to understand material.
-At least some presentations with reasonable attempts; participating in the audience with questions or comments.

-Homework (30%) Written homework will be assigned weekly, announced in class, and posted on the course website.
+At least some presentations with reasonable attempts; participating in the audience with questions or comments. - Homework (25%) Written homework will be assigned weekly, announced in class, and posted on the course website.
 These solutions should be written clearly and completely.
 Assignments will be due at the beginning of class, and will not be accepted after then, except in extenuating circumstances that you explain to me as soon as possible.
 Incomplete homeworks will be accepted, though, so please turn in whatever work you have completed when homework is due.
 You are encouraged to work together on your homework, but you must write up your solutions by yourself.
-Your lowest homework score will be dropped.
+Your lowest homework score will be dropped. - Peer Assessment (5%) Approximately once every two weeks you will be responsible for providing formative assessment for 3-4 other students' written homework.
+"Formative assessment" means you provide helpful written feedback, but not a grade.
+This part of the course will only contribute to the grade of the student providing the assessment, not the student turning in the homework problem.
+As long as you treat the assessing job seriously, you will get full credit for this part of the course.